raphaelsalaja/cambio/website/public/llms.txt

 Built on [Base UI's](https://base-ui.com/) accessible primitives and [Motion's](https://motion.dev/) powerful animation library, Cambio ensures your animations are both performant and inclusive by default.

+For the source code, check out the [GitHub](https://github.com/raphaelsalaja/cambio).

 # Installation

 ```bash